wa7nwp/nwp2019/19301_suggestions/19312_virtual_raspberry_pi.md

    * mount ISO - VirtualBox-Devices-mount...
    * mkterm - cd /media/cdrom0 ; sudo bash VBoxLinuxAdditions.run
    * reboot
+* May need the VM to show up on the local network, not hidding on the NAT behind the server
+   * goto VirtualBox - Devices - Network - Network Settings
+   * change type from NAT to Bridged Adapter

 ## Put It To Work
 * Create personal user and set UID/GID